 One of the best ways to keep your home looking fresh from season to season is by shuffling things around.
 In terms of furniture, having small pieces in your stash makes it easy!
 As a decorator and a homeowner I find that one can never have too many small tables and chairs.
 These are the furniture items that can be the foundation pieces to move around that will give your home a whole new look.
 You definitely don’t want to be constantly dragging your large sofas and heavy statement pieces from room to room unless you’re thinking of a floor plan change!

-It’s time to get outside and enjoy our gardens and the fresh air of spring in most areas!
+It’s almost time to get outside and enjoy our gardens and the fresh air of spring!
 Judiciously choosing furniture and accessories that are flexible can help you to transition from spring right on into summer.
 Having too many one space only home pieces may make you regret having to find a place to store for those items for rest of the year.
 So let’s look at garden stools, which can be used in any room and any season year round!

 Where do garden stools originally come from?
 Garden stools are thought to originate in China and have been around for over 1,000 years.
 They evolved out of the Buddhist garden tradition, where elements from nature were often used as seating.